fabianosan/HomeAssistantAssistAWS/doc/en/INSTALLATION.md

               data:
                 value: none
               target:
                 entity_id: input_text.assistant_input
-          alias: prompt on Alexa device
+          alias: Prompt on Alexa device
           description: ""
           fields:
             prompt:
               selector:
                 text: null
               name: prompt
-              description: >-
-                The prompt to pass to the skill, used as the first message to start a conversation.
+              description: The prompt to pass to the skill, used as the first message to start a conversation.
               required: true
+            alexa_device:
+              selector:
+                text: null
+              name: alexa_device
+              description: The Alexa device you need to start the skill to prompt.
+              required: true
          ```

       7. Click **Save**.

   4. Call the Script from an Automation

-      Now that the script is set up, you can trigger it from an automation.
-This will:
+    Now that the script is configured, you can trigger it from an automation or test it using Developer Tools > Actions:
-        - Pass a prompt to your Alexa skill;
+      - Send a prompt to your Alexa skill;
-        - Begin a spoken conversation using the assistant's response.
+      - Start a voice conversation with the assistant's response.
       ### Example Automation Action

       ```
-        action: script.prompt_alexa_device
+      action: script.prompt_on_alexa_device
-        metadata: {}
       data:
-          prompt: >-
-            Suggest that I remember to lock all doors and windows in the house before leaving
+        prompt: Suggest that I remember to lock all doors and windows before leaving
+        alexa_device: media_player.echoshow_office
       ```

-        Other sample prompts:
+      Other prompt examples:

       ```
-        - What's the weather forecast?
+      - What is the weather forecast?
-        - Ask if I'd like to turn off the lights
+      - Ask if I would like to turn off the lights
       ```

-        > ⚠️ **Important:** Prompts must be **fewer than 255 characters**, or the call will fail.
+      > ⚠️ **Important:** Prompts must be **less than 255 characters**, otherwise the call will not

 ## Alexa Locale
 The locale should match the location and language used for your Amazon Echo devices.